Survival Rates for Hodgkin Lymphoma

 The American Cancer Society relies on information from the Surveillance, Epidemiology, and End Results (SEER) database, maintained by the National Cancer Institute (NCI), to provide survival statistics for different types of cancer.

 The SEER database tracks 5-year relative survival rates for Hodgkin lymphoma in the United States, based on how far the cancer has spread.
-The SEER database, however, does not group cancers by the Lugano classification (stage 1, stage 2, stage 3, etc.).
+However, the SEER database doesn’t group cancers by the Lugano classification (stage 1, stage 2, stage 3, etc.).
 Instead, it groups cancers into localized, regional, and distant stages:

 • Localized: The cancer is limited to one lymph node area, one lymphoid organ, or one organ outside the lymph system.